-Held a regular meeting with the Association of the British Pharmaceutical Industry (ABPI)
+Holding a Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)

 December 25, 2024

-The European and American Subcommittees of the International Committee of the Pharmaceutical Association of Japan (IPCJ) hold regular meetings with European pharmaceutical organizations every year as part of their activities to cooperate with European and American governments and pharmaceutical organizations to resolve international issues.
+The JPMA International Affairs Committee Europe & America Subcommittee holds regular meetings with European pharmaceutical organizations every year as part of its activities to cooperate with European and U.S. governments and pharmaceutical organizations to resolve international issues.
 The meeting was held on October 11 in person (plus online) with the Pharmaceutical Manufacturers Association of Japan (PMAJ) Vice-President Jun Manabe.

 The meeting was preceded by a meeting with Mr. Patrick Vallance, Minister of Science, Research and Innovation, and a reception and parliamentary tour organized by the Japan Society, an organization whose main purpose is to strengthen friendly relations between Japan and the U.K. In the afternoon of October 11, the meeting was followed by a meeting with the Embassy of Japan in the U.K. During the meeting with Mr. Vallance, we confirmed that the UK and Japan have a strong commitment to IP protection and are partners in innovation creation, and that patient access to medicines is an important outcome of innovation.
 Vice President Manabe presented a position paper outlining business challenges for Japanese companies in the U.K. and expectations for the new government.

-The meeting was attended by 23 participants from both sides, as well as online participants from the Japan Federation of Pharmaceutical Manufacturers' Associations (JFPMA) and several committees of the Pharmaceutical Manufacturers' Association of Japan (PAPJ), and a lively exchange of views took place.
+The meeting was attended by 23 participants from both sides, as well as online participants from the Japan Federation of Pharmaceutical Manufacturers' Associations (JPMA) and several committees of the JPMA.

 The following is a summary of the meeting.